 When we’re feeling bad, it’s natural to want a quick and easy solution.
-Many patients have come to expect an antibiotics prescription as a magic cure-all.
+Many patients have come to expect an antibiotic prescription as a magic cure-all.
 But antibiotics don’t work on viruses–including cold and flu, and unnecessary antibiotics use can have very dangerous consequences.
 Sometimes when you’re sick, your primary care doctor will send you home empty-handed because that’s best for you as a patient and for public health.
 At Comprehensive Primary Care, we’re working hard to educate patients about when antibiotics are necessary–and when they aren’t.

 What Are Antibiotics?